HasanBasriBILGE/AXI-Lite-Mixed-Signal-Validation-Peripheral/README.md

-# 🚀 AXI-Lite Multi-Functional Peripheral
+# 🚀 AXI-Lite Mixed-Signal Validation Peripheral

 This reposityory provides AXI-Lite based multifunctional peripherals that includes UART + TIMER + GPIO.
 Main purpose of this project is applying industrial verification techniques to IPs.